ynrng/aml_install/README.md

 Any files written to `$HOME/Projects/` or other directories mounted inside the container will be observable from the host machine.
 The intention is that development can be done on the host machine, but run inside the container.

-### Alternative options upon building the AML docker

-If you want to create a different catkin workspace created for the aml docker, you can run the above command with an additional parameter below:

-`bash -c "$(curl -fsSL https://raw.githubusercontent.com/eaa3/aml_install/master/install.sh)" melodic_gpu_docker my/path/to-my-catkin-ws`

-  * Remember, you do not need to have ROS installed in the host machine.
-The path for catkin workspace is created in the host so as to make it available for the docker container later, see aml_docker scripts at `$HOME/Projects/aml_ws/src/aml/aml_docker`.

 ### Setting up host computer without docker